rd45/oci-automation/README.md

 # oci-automation
-Starter kit for automating OCI infrastructure build and config with Terraform and Ansible
+This is a starter kit for automation of OCI infrastructure build & config with Terraform and Ansible

 # Setup steps
 1. install git and docker if necessary